nci/scores/docs/contributing.md

 **Note for new contributors:** we are still establishing the smoothest path for new contributors to make code contributions.
 If you aren't sure where or how to start, please email scores@bom.gov.au and we would be happy to help discuss your goals and work through any issues getting set up.

 If you are already confident working with GitHub, please feel free to:
-(a) create a fork of the `scores` repository,
+1. create a fork of the `scores` repository,
-(b) create a feature branch on your fork,
+2. create a feature branch on your fork,
-(c) keep your feature branch rebased and up-to-date with the `scores` develop branch, (d) when ready, submit a pull request to the develop branch of `scores`.
+3. keep your feature branch rebased and up-to-date with the `scores` develop branch,
+4. when ready, submit a pull request to the develop branch of `scores`.

 Pull requests will undergo both a technical code review and a scientific review to ensure that the merge request maintains or improves the coding and scientific integrity.